jlp-cloud-coding/AWS-CCP-HandsOn/AWS S3 + CLoudfront Static Website Hosting/README.md

 1. Go to CloudFront → Create Distribution
 2. Under Origin settings:
-   - Origin domain: Select your S3 bucket’s static website endpoint (not the default S3 bucket URL).
+   - Origin domain: select your S3 bucket (the plain name, not the “website endpoint”).
-   - Viewer protocol policy: Redirect HTTP to HTTPS
-3. Under Default cache behavior:
-   - Allowed HTTP methods: GET, HEAD
+Example: my-static-site.s3.us-east-1.amazonaws.com
+3. Origin Access: choose Origin Access Control (OAC).
+CloudFront will create and attach a secure OAC to access the S3 bucket 4.Viewer Protocol Policy: Redirect HTTP to HTTPS.
+5. Cache Policy: use the CachingOptimized default.
-4. Under Settings:
+6. Under Settings:
    - Alternate domain name (CNAME): (optional) Add your custom domain (e.g., example.tk)
    - SSL Certificate:
       a) Select “Default CloudFront certificate (*.cloudfront.net)”
          OR
       b) Choose your issued ACM certificate (if using custom domain).
-5. Click Create distribution.
+7. Click Create distribution.
-6. Wait until the status becomes Deployed.
+8. Wait until the status becomes Deployed.
-7. Test your site using the CloudFront domain URL (e.g., d123abc.cloudfront.net).
+9. Test your site using the CloudFront domain URL (e.g., d123abc.cloudfront.net).

 ## 🔒 Step 4: (Optional if using custom domain) Request ACM Certificate for HTTPS